Shop

 • Biographies: Under “Featured People,” African-American History includes helpful lists of civil rights activists, trailblazing military figures, abolition leaders, Harlem Renaissance figures, major musicians, leading scientists, and influential writers.
 Each list includes dates of birth and death, a brief descriptor of the person’s achievements, and a link to relevant search results.

-• Controversies in History: Editorially selected pro/con articles on many high-interest controversies can be found in African-American History, enabling researchers to grasp the essence and importance of every conflict and the reasons Americans debated them.
+• Pro/Con Articles: Editorially selected articles on many high-interest controversies in history can be found in African-American History, enabling researchers to grasp the essence and importance of every conflict and the reasons Americans debated them.

 • Overview Essays: African-American History includes substantial and thorough overview essays giving extensive background on relevant historical topics and eras.